cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 - **Capabilities:** The SDK is inspired by capabilities-based security, and informed by years of wrestling with blockchain state machines.
 Most developers will need to access other 3rd party modules when building their own modules.
 Given that the Cosmos-SDK is an open framework and that we assume that some those modules may be malicious, we designed the SDK using object-capabilities (ocaps) based principles.
 In practice, this means that instead of having each module keep an access control list for other modules, each module implements keepers that can be passed to other modules to grant a pre-defined set of capabilities.
 For example, if an instance of module A's keepers is passed to module B, the latter will be able to call a restricted set of module A's functions.
 The capabilities of each keeper are defined by the module's developer, and it's their job to understand and audit the safety of foreign code from 3rd party modules based on the capabilities they are passing into each 3rd party module.
 For a deeper look at capabilities, you can read this article.

-Note: For now the Cosmos-SDK only exists in Golang, which means that developers can only develop SDK modules in Golang.
+*Note: For now the Cosmos-SDK only exists in Golang, which means that developers can only develop SDK modules in Golang.
 In the future, we expect that the SDK will be implemented in other programming languages.
-Funding opportunities supported by the Tendermint team may be available eventually.
+Funding opportunities supported by the Tendermint team may be available eventually.*

 ## Reminder on Tendermint and ABCI

-Cosmos-SDK is a framework to develop the *Application* layer of the blockchain.
-This application can be plugged on any consensus engine (*Consensus* + *Networking* layers) that supports a simple protocol called the ABCI, short for [Application-Blockchain Interface](https://github.com/tendermint/abci).
+Cosmos-SDK is a framework to develop the *application* layer of the blockchain.
+This application can be plugged on any consensus engine (*consensus* + *networking* layers) that supports a simple protocol called the ABCI, short for [Application-Blockchain Interface](https://github.com/tendermint/abci).

-Tendermint is the default consensus engine on which the Cosmos-SDK is being built.
-It is important to have a good understanding of the respective responsibilities of both the Application and the Consensus Engine.
+Tendermint is the default consensus engine on which the Cosmos-SDK is built.
+It is important to have a good understanding of the respective responsibilities of both the *Application* and the *Consensus Engine*.

-Responsibilities of the Consensus Engine:
+Responsibilities of the *Consensus Engine*:
 - Propagate transactions
 - Agree on the order of valid transactions

-Reponsibilities of the Application layer:
+Reponsibilities of the *Application*:
 - Generate Transactions
 - Check if transactions are valid
 - Process Transactions (includes state changes)

-It is worth underlining that the Consensus Engine has knowledge of a given validator set for each block, but that it is the responsiblity of the *Application* to trigger validator set changes (by processing appropriate transactions).
+It is worth underlining that the *Consensus Engine* has knowledge of a given validator set for each block, but that it is the responsiblity of the *Application* to trigger validator set changes.
 This is the reason why it is possible to build both **public and private chains** with the Cosmos-SDK and Tendermint.
-A chain will be public or private depending on the rules, defined at *application level*, that govern validator set changes.
+A chain will be public or private depending on the rules, defined at application level, that govern validator set changes.

-The ABCI establishes the connection between the Consensus Engine and the Application.
+The ABCI establishes the connection between the *Consensus Engine* and the *Application*.
 Essentially, it boils down to two messages:

 - `CheckTx`: Ask the application if the transaction is valid.
 When a node receives a transaction, it will run `CheckTx` on it.
 If the transaction is valid, it is added to the mempool.
 - `DeliverTx`: Ask the application to process the transaction.
 Returns a new state.

-Finally, let us give a high-level overview of a round to showcase how the consensus engine and the application interract with each other.
+Let us give a high-level overview of  how the *Consensus Engine* and the *Application* interract with each other.

 - At all times, when the consensus engine of a validator node receives a transaction, it passes it to the application via `CheckTx` to check its validity.
-If valid, the transaction is added to the mempool.
+If it is valid, the transaction is added to the mempool.
-- At block N, there is a validator set V. A proposer is selected by the consensus engine from V to propose the next block.
+- Let us say we are at block N. There is a validator set V. A proposer is selected from V by the *Consensus Engine* to propose the next block.
 The proposer gathers valid transaction from its mempool and forms a block.
 Then, the block is gossiped to other validators to be signed.
 The block becomes block N+1 once 2/3+ of V have signed a *precommit* on it (For a more detailed explanation of the consensus algorithm, click [here](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm)).
 - When block N+1 is signed by 2/3+ of V, it is gossipped to full-nodes.
 When full-nodes receive the block, they confirm its validity.
 A block is valid if it it holds valid signatures from more than 2/3 of V and if all the transactions in the block are valid.
-To check the validity of transactions, the consensus engine transfers them to the application via `DeliverTx`.
+To check the validity of transactions, the *Consensus Engine* transfers them to the application via `DeliverTx`.
 After each transaction, `DeliverTx` returns a new state if the transaction was valid.
 At the end of the block, a final state is committed.
 Of course, this means that the order of transaction within a block matters.

 ## Architecture of a SDK-app

-The Cosmos-SDK gives the basic template for your application architecture.
+The Cosmos-SDK gives the basic template for an application architecture.
 You can find this template [here](https://github.com/cosmos/cosmos-sdk).

 In essence, a blockchain application is simply a replicated state machine.
 There is a state (e.g. for a cryptocurrency, how many coins each account holds), and transactions that trigger state transitions.
 As the application developer, your job is just define the state, the transactions types and how different transactions modify the state.

 ### Modularity

 The Cosmos-SDK is a module-based framework.
 Each module is in itself a little state-machine that can be gracefully combined with other modules to produce a coherent application.
 In other words, modules define a sub-section of the global state and of the transaction types.
-Then, it is the job of the root application to route messages to the correct modules depending on their respective types.
+Then, it is the job of the root application to route transactions to the correct modules depending on their respective types.
 To understand this process, let us take a look at a simplified standard cycle of the state-machine.

-Upon receiving a transaction from the Tendermint Core engine, here is whatthe application does:
+Upon receiving a transaction from the Tendermint Core engine, here is what the *Application* does:

 1. Decode the transaction and get the message
 2. Route the message to the appropriate module using the `Msg.Type()` method